-Make This Merdeka Day A Day Of Financial Independence
+Make This Merdeka Your First Day Towards Financial Independence

-iMoney have been continuously sharing various tips and tricks to help you achieve financial independence.
+But it doesn’t have to be this way every year.
 Here are some lessons that will help you celebrate the next Independence Day, truly independent.

 1. Earn more